-It is a well-known, and generally accepted fact that human life is not characterized only by success, but that there also are failures.
-Just as success, achievement, prosperity, and progress are familiar to human existence, so also is the fact that we can experience failure, under achievement, and adversity.
+It is a well-known and generally accepted fact that human life is not characterized only by success but that there also are failures.
+Just as success, achievement, prosperity and progress are familiar to human existence so also is the fact that we can experience failure, underachievement and adversity.

-During the life of each person and child, successes and failures are experienced depending on one's life circumstances.
-Thus, it is not at all surprising that children on the long and difficult road to adulthood often are faced with problems which impede their becoming adult.
-A child's becoming adult requires that he/she learn a great deal to give form to the notion of a person, and it is not strange that children, in addition to the successes they achieve in numerous learning situations, also sometimes experience learning problems.
+In the course of the life of each person and child, successes and failures are experienced to a greater or lesser degree depending on one's life circumstances.
+Thus, it is not at all surprising that children on the long and difficult road to adulthood often are faced with problems that impede their becoming adult.
+A child's becoming adult requires that he learn a great deal in order to give form to the notion of a person and it is not strange that children, in addition to the successes they achieve in numerous learning situations, also sometimes experience learning problems.

-The question of a child with learning problems has long enjoyed the attention of experts such as physicians, psychologists, psychiatrists, and educators.
-Each approaches the problem from the perspective of his/her own domain.
+The question of a child with learning problems has long enjoyed the attention of experts such as physicians, psychologists, psychiatrists and educators.
+Each approaches the problem from the perspective of his own domain.
 The contemporary view is that learning problems, because of their complex nature, are clearly a multidisciplinary issue.
-In this connection, it is said that the results of the different experts involved with this child must be more effectively coordinated to really help him/her in his/her distress.
-Indeed, this is a step in the right direction, and has decided advantages for the child experiencing learning problems, as well as for those on whom research is done, and for trying to prevent and effectively correct the problem.
+In this connection, it is said that the results of the different experts involved with this child must be more effectively coordinated in order to really help him in his distress.
+Indeed, this is a step in the right direction and has decided advantages for the child experiencing learning problems as well as for those on whom research is done and for trying to prevent and effectively correct the problem.

-Viewed from a pedagogical perspective, such a team effort is acceptable, provided the undeniable fact is taken into consideration that a child who experiences learning problems should never be viewed apart from his/her world.
-This implies that it is not possible to understand a child with learning problems [or any child, human being if his/her total situation is not looked at.
-When it is looked at, there is reflection on who the child really is, and where he/she is going, and it is stated beyond any doubt that each child is someone who must become adult and that, for this to occur, he/she is dependent on the help and support of an adult(s).
-To become adult, i.e., to be able to lead an independent and responsible life, a child must be educated.
-Educating, occurring between an adult and a child, a parent and child, a teacher and child, can correctly be described as assisting the child to be able to gradually meet the demands of adulthood.
-However, it must be clearly understood that a child can only be educated, can be taught, because he/she can learn.
-If he/she does not learn effectively, then his/her educating, and with this teaching him/her, cannot take the most favorable course and then his/her becoming is retarded.
+Viewed from a pedagogic perspective such a team effort is acceptable provided the undeniable fact is taken into account that a child who experiences learning problems should never be considered apart from his world.
+This implies that it is not possible to understand a child with learning problems [or any child, human being] if his total situation is not looked at.
+When it is looked at, there is reflection on who the child really is and where he is going, and it has to be stated beyond any doubt that each child is someone who has to become adult and that for this to occur, he is dependent on the help and support of an adult(s).
+In order to become adult, i.e., to be able to lead an independent and responsible life, a child has to be educated.
+Educating occurring between an adult and a child, a parent and child, a teacher and child can correctly be described as assisting the child to be able gradually to meet the demands of adulthood.
+However, it must be clearly understood that a child can only be educated, can be taught because he can learn.
+If he does not learn effectively, then his educating and with this teaching him cannot take the most favorable course and consequently his becoming is retarded.